BigBangData/SamsungSensorActivity/README.md

 - activity_label_Train: activity labels for the train data
 - data_Train: actual training data

-### 1. Merges the training and the test sets to create one data set.
+### Merge training and test sets

-Binds the columns of subject ids and activity labels with the data for the test set; creates Test data frame.
+Binds the columns of subject ids and activity labels with the data for the test set; creates Test dataframe.
-Binds the columns of subject ids and activity labels with the data for the traning set; creates Train data frame.
+Binds the columns of subject ids and activity labels with the data for the traning set; creates Train dataframe.
-Merges the Test and Train data frames into one big data frame with all the observations.
+Merges the Test and Train dataframes into one big dataframe with all the observations.

-The resulting TestTrain data frame has 10299 observations of 563 variables, with 2 added variables (subject ids and activity labels) to the 561 features of the original dataset.
+The resulting TestTrain dataframe has 10299 observations of 563 variables, with 2 added variables (subject ids and activity labels) to the 561 features of the original dataset.
 The variables are named V1, V1.1, V1.2, V2, V3, V4 ...
 V561.

-The TestTrain data frame starts with the 8 test subjects (2, 4, 9, 10, 12, 13, 18, 20, 24) and proceeds with the remaining 22 train subjects.
+The TestTrain dataframe starts with the 8 test subjects (2, 4, 9, 10, 12, 13, 18, 20, 24) and proceeds with the remaining 22 train subjects.
 The activity labels are numbers (1-6) and there are several repeated observations of each activity for each subject.

-### 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+### Extract only measurements on the mean and standard deviation

-Subsets columns with `mean()`, `std()` and `meanFreq()` measures in the TestTRain data frame.
-The resulting data frame has 10299 observations of 81 variables
+Subsets columns with `mean()`, `std()` and `meanFreq()` measures in the TestTrain dataframe.
+The resulting dataframe has 10299 observations of 81 variables
 (2 person-activity IDs and 79 measurements).

-### 3. Uses descriptive activity names to name the activities in the data set.
+### Appropriately label dataset with descriptive variable names

-Reads in the 'activity_labels.txt' file and creates a data frame linking activity numbers with descriptions.
+Reads in the 'activity_labels.txt' file and creates a dataframe linking activity numbers with descriptions.
 Applies activity descriptions to the activity ID variable by matching ID numbers with those descriptions.
 This process effectively renames all the activity using the original (and sufficiently descriptive) names: